godotengine/godot-docs/tutorials/physics/collision_shapes_2d.rst

 .. tip::

     If the project setting
-    :ref:`Debug > Shapes > Collision > Draw 2D Outlines<class_ProjectSettings_property_debug/shapes/collision/draw_2d_outlines>`
+    :ref:`Debug > Shapes > Collision > Draw 2D Outlines <class_ProjectSettings_property_debug/shapes/collision/draw_2d_outlines>`
     is enabled (which is the default), a solid outline will be derived from the debug color, even if the debug color has full transparency.
-So you can use this to have outline-only debug shapes.
-This is useful when multiple collision shapes overlap in the same scene: a physics collider, a hitbox, an interaction shape.
-For example, use `Color(255, 22, 22, 0)` for a red outline.
+You can use this to have outline-only debug shapes.
+This is useful when multiple collision shapes overlap in the same scene, such as a physics collider, a hitbox, and an interaction shape.
+For example, use ``Color(1, 0, 0, 0)`` for a red outline.

 Generating collision shapes from images
 ---------------------------------------